fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/AuthApi.md

 # **auth_token_refresh_put**
 > RefreshTokenResponse auth_token_refresh_put(refresh_token_request)

 Retrieves a new auth token for an account.
-Expiry is set to 5 min
+Expiry is set to 5 min.

 ### Example